FunkinCrew/Funkin/docs/CONTRIBUTING.md

 > [!CAUTION]
 > We **do not** accept changes to the chart `.json` file itself.
-> If you find an error in the game's charts, please open an issue in the `Funkin` repo!
+> If you find an error in the game's charts, please open an issue in the `Funkin` repo, and the Funkin' Crew will review it and make tweaks themselves as necessary.

 These PRs should only be opened in the `funkin.assets` repository.